wp-plugins/widget-wrangler/README.txt

 = Can I use existing wordpress widgets? =

 Some of them.
-With this plugin I plan on focusing on the post-Wordpress-3.0 users.
+With this plugin I am focusing on the post-Wordpress-3.0 users.
 Widgets programmed for older versions of wordpress will likely not work.

 = What does it mean to Clone a widget? =

-When you clone a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for that widget pre-filled in the Advanced Parsing area of the new widget.
+When you clone a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget pre-filled in the Advanced Parsing area of the new widget.

 == Screenshots ==